 In December 2010, amendments were made to the Adoption and Children Act 2002 to ensure that individuals affected by adoption in the UK are provided with support and services from practitioners who hold the proper qualifications and experience.

-The Albany Centre, St Albans, in association with Barnardo’s, is designing and producing a national, specialist post-qualifying training programme for counsellors and psychotherapists to be appropriately trained to work with adoption.
+The Albany Centre in St Albans (Hertfordshire), in association with Barnardo’s, has designed and produced a national, specialist post-qualifying training programme for counsellors and psychotherapists to be appropriately trained to work with adoption.
 On completion, the graduate must be registered, either as an employee or as a freelancer, with an Ofsted Post Adoption Support agency.